klumw/copper-examples/README.md

 Copper examples
 ===============
-Copper Examples is the result of a workflow engine review I did.
+Copper examples is the result of a workflow engine review I did.

-The examples are showing how copper workflow engine can be used in a cloud environment.
+The examples are showing how copper workflow engine can be used in a cloud/microservice environment.
 A lightweight JEE server and a postgres database are used together with docker container support.
 In this setup copper-engine runs within a webapp that utilizes JPA, Pooling and Jersey REST support provided by a payara micro server.